ruairica/blog/src/content/blog/csharp-fluent-assertions.md

   But was:  5  */
 ```

-All the assertions provided by Fluent Assertions, come with an optional "because" parameter than can be supplied to enhance
+All the assertions provided by Fluent Assertions come with an optional "because" parameter than can be supplied to enhance
 the error message.

 ```csharp